ufs-community/ufs-srweather-app/docs/UsersGuide/source/Graphics.rst

 The Python scripts are located under ``ufs-srweather-app/ush/Python``.
 The script ``plot_allvars.py`` plots the output from a single cycle within an experiment, while the script ``plot_allvars_diff.py`` plots the difference between the same cycle from two different experiments.
-If plotting the difference, the two experiments must be on the same domain and available for the same cycle starting date/time and forecast hours.
+When plotting the difference, the two experiments must be on the same domain and available for the same cycle starting date/time and forecast hours.
 Other parameters may differ (e.g., the experiments may use different physics suites).